Taco Hemingway: 2011–2016: Young Hems, Trójkąt warszawski and Umowa o dzieło

 At first Taco sent his records to Prosto and Alkopoligamia, but due to lack of response he sent them to Marcin "Tytus" Grabski - owner of Asfalt Records.
 There the recordings met with the publisher's interest which eventually resulted in signing a publishing contract.

 On 19 August 2015, reissues of the albums Trójkąt warszawski and Umowa o dzieło went on sale, which gained huge publicity, reaching respectively the 3rd and 2nd place of the Polish charts - OLiS, both selling more than 10 thousand copies on the day of their release.
 The albums were excellently received by listeners and earned the same positive reviews from critics.
 The album Umowa o dzieło achieved gold album status by 2017.
 In turn, the song "Następna stacja", coming from the album Umowa o dzieło, reached the 1st place of the Polish Radio's Lista Przebojów Programu Trzeciego list and stayed there for several weeks.
 That same year he went on his first concert tour of Poland, called the Następna Stacja Tour.
 In the same year, he performed for the first time at Open'er Festival, on a side stage.
 In 2016, he became the winner of the most important Polish music award, the Fryderyk, for the album Umowa o dzieło in the category Album of the Year Hip-Hop.
 On 5 July 2016, he released the single "Deszcz na betonie", which announced the album Marmur.
-The single proved to be a hit on many radio stations, achieving chart success, including reaching #1 on UWM FM radio and RDC radio.
+The single proved to be a hit on many radio stations, achieving chart success, including reaching No. 1 on UWM FM radio and RDC radio.
 It also hit the charts of Polish Radio III, Radio Poznań and Radio Szczecin.